Jayalakshmi-i/Observability-Prometheus-Grafana/Monitoring project/README.md

 sudo apt install maven -y
 mvn package 					// to build the project
 ```
-We can execute the jar file to run the application on browser
+We can execute the jar file to run the application on the browser

 ```
 cd target
 ls 		// can see .jar file